-In addition, although HFEs invariably erode large amounts of sand from the CRe in the process of building higher-elevation sandbars (Rubin and others, 2002; Wright and others, 2005), this erosion is not uniformly distributed in the CRe, with long segments of the CRe actually gaining sand during HFEs.
+In addition, although HFEs invariably erode large amounts of sand from the CRe in the process of building higher-elevation sandbars (Rubin and others, 2002; Wright and others, 2005), this erosion is not uniformly distributed longitudinally along the CRe, with long segments of the CRe actually gaining sand during HFEs.
 Even though net erosion of sand occurred in other reaches during the 2012, 2013, and 2014 HFEs, net deposition of sand occurred during these HFEs in the Lower Marble Canyon reach (river miles 30-61) and the East-Central Grand Canyon reach (river miles 88-166) (U.S. Geological Survey, 2017).
 The spatial patterns of erosion and deposition of sand were somewhat different during the 2008 and 2016 HFEs.
 In the 2008 HFE, net erosion of sand occurred in all reaches except the East- and West Central Grand Canyon reaches (river miles 88-166 and 166-225), both of which experienced net sand deposition (U.S. Geological Survey, 2017).
 In the 2016 HFE, net erosion of sand occurred in all reaches except the East-Central Grand Canyon reach (U.S. Geological Survey, 2017).

 Monitoring of changes in the sand resources in the CRe therefore requires a strategy where the CRe is divided into key reaches on the partial basis of the locations of major tributaries that affect the sediment supply and potentially the water quality of the CRe.
 This is the strategy that has been used in this project since it began in the early 2000s.
 Therefore, in this ongoing project, the CRe was divided into seven monitoring reaches bracketed by USGS gaging stations (described later in this proposal).
 At each of these six gaging stations, stage, discharge, water temperature, specific conductance, dissolved oxygen, and turbidity are measured continuously at 15-minute intervals.
 At the downstream five of these stations in Marble and Grand canyons, suspended-silt-and-clay concentration, suspended-sand concentration, and suspended-sand grain size are also measured at 15-minute intervals.
-These sediment-transport data are those used to compute the loads that are, in turn, used in the six user-interactive mass-balance sand budgets served on this project's website (Sibley and others, 2015).
+These sediment-transport data are used to compute the estimates of sediment loads that are, in turn, used in the six user-interactive mass-balance sand budgets served on this project's website (Sibley and others, 2015).
 These sand budgets are used to evaluate the near-realtime continuous effects of dam operations (including special LTEMP releases for trout management and invertebrates) on sand resources throughout the CRe, and used in the design and evaluation of HFEs.

-Research on the Colorado and on other rivers has shown that, to be meaningful, measurements of stage, discharge, water temperature, specific conductance, turbidity, dissolved oxygen, and suspended sediment must be made at intervals shorter than those over which these parameters vary.
+Research on the Colorado and on other rivers has shown that, to be meaningful, measurements of stage, discharge, water temperature, specific conductance, turbidity, dissolved oxygen, and suspended sediment must be made at temporal intervals shorter than those over which these parameters vary.
 Owing to the effects of dam operations and tributary floods, substantial changes in all of these parameters occur at times over timescales less than 1 hour (Figure 2, Wiele and Smith, 1996; Wiele and Griffin, 1998; Topping and others, 2000b, 2003, 2010; Voichick and Wright, 2007; Voichick, 2008; Wright and others, 2009; Voichick and Topping, 2010, 2014; U.S. Geological Survey, 2017).
 This ongoing project was therefore designed to provide measurements of stage, discharge, water quality, and suspended sediment at sufficiently high temporal resolutions (~15-minutes) to capture the variability in these parameters, and in the case of suspended sediment, calculate accurate sediment loads.
 Collection of such data at 15-minute intervals is the USGS standard.
 Months to years of data collected at this resolution easily fit on modern dataloggers, result in no additional processing time in the office, and result in no additional financial cost to the project.

 4. Proposed Work